ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 #### **aku -p clean**

-The command to drop all replication objects from all Pods.
+The command is to drop all replication objects from all Pods.
 It is used when there is no longer a need for synchronization among Pods.

 <br/>